nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 *Go to worker nodes to join workers to Kubernetes master*

-Copy the command **kubeadm join.....** what you've just paste to your editor.
+Copy the command **kubeadm join.....** what you've just pasted to your editor.
 Repeat the command to all your worker nodes.
 Below is example:

 ```